Welcome to the

-Materials are really what you make of them and in an artist’s or masters hands the most simple and mundane can become truly extraordinary.
-I am always in awe of people who can create like this, less so because of the idea itself and more so, for me, because it takes tremendous patience and attention to detail to create such pieces.
+Materials are really what you make of them, and in an artist’s or master’s hands, the most simple and mundane can become truly extraordinary.
+Dry stack stonework (and I am talking about the real stuff – not a veneer glued to a black wall) is both and art and an engineering feat.
+I am always in awe of people who can create a dry stack stone wall like this.
+The idea is one thing – but the tremendous patience and attention to detail to create such pieces seems extraordinary.
 Patience and attention to minute detail are traits I can struggle with.

 These are all taken by RoystonVasey and are of work created by Andy Goldsworthy at Tilberthwaite Touchstone Fold.
 If you want to try to find them in person, here are some directions from Royston Vasey on Flickr:

-It’s in the Lakes near Coniston.
+work created by Andy Goldsworthy at Tilberthwaite Touchstone Fold.
+If you want to try to find them in person, here are some directions from Royston Vasey: It’s in the Lakes near Coniston.
 Head north out of town, take your first left (about 2km) up a minor road signposted (I think) to High Tilberthwaite.
 This is on your right after approx 2km.
-There is a car park on the left.
+There is a car park on the left.- image by Jenny Mackness

 Happy hunting!